 In recognition of the outstanding universal value of this World Heritage Area pollutant concentrations derived to be protective of 99 per cent of species are applied routinely as trigger values for catchment run-off toxicants.

-Actions and progress to improve marine water quality is tracked and reported primarily through the Reef Water Quality Protection Plan and the review process for pesticides is underway.
+Actions and progress to improve marine water quality is tracked and reported primarily through the Marine Monitoring Program’s annual technical reports for inshore water quality and the review process for pesticides is underway.